hrchlhck/k8s-bigdata/README.md

 - ✓ Implement a solution to change the size of input data for HiBench benchmarks without accessing `namenode` pod directly

 ### Architecture
+Based on locality of reference, HiBench, Hadoop Namenode and Spark Master are within the same container as processes.
+Also, HiBench needs the Hadoop and Spark directories that are located in the namenode pod.

 ![Alt text](./doc/k8s-bigdata-architecture.svg)

 ### References